uvzz/JAMF-Pro-LDAP-User-Enumeration/README.md

 # JAMF-Pro-LDAP-User-Enumeration

-Extracts all Active Directory Users using the mobile device registeration page
+Extracts all Active Directory Users using the mobile device registration page